devicemanager/flickr-meta-export/README.md

+This is a fork of @nickivanov's flick-meta-export tool.
+Thanks for sharing @nickivanov!
+I just wrote some more on this readme, no more.

+Also https://www.flickr.com/help/forum/en-us/72157711435626268/ has some hints on exiftool usage.
+Specially liked:
+Always regarded exiftool as an awesome tool, but I learned that it can reorganize images in directories constructed from EXIF tags, which makes it possible to structure local photo archives in directories as:

+camera-model/year/month

+e.g. "Canon EOS 7D\2009\10\4033316069_9206a84b49_o.jpg"

+This is the command, if anyone is interested.

+exiftool -r -d "%Y/%m" "-directory<NOMODEL/$FileModifyDate" "-directory<${model;}/$FileModifyDate" "-directory<NOMODEL/$DateTimeOriginal" "-directory<${model;}/$DateTimeOriginal" "C:\Pictures\Flickr\"

+Multiple similar constructs take care of missing model tag or missing DateTimeOriginal tag.
+Those without a camera model or without EXIF will be in NOMODEL/file-modify-date directory.

+A day directory may be added with "%Y/%m/%d".

 Flickr allows you to download your photos and metadata.
 Unfortunatley, the metadata is not stored along with the images as EXIF, XMP, IPTC or other standard format; instead it will be downloaded as a series of JSON files, one per image.

+These instructions work only for a POSIX compliant shell like on macOS, linux and perhaps cygwin.
+Make sure to test it before doing a massive update on your images.
+If you are not familiar with command line tools, perhaps it's best to stay away from this.
+But since you found this on github, you might know what you are doing.

 This tool allows you to convert all these JSON files into a single CSV file according to the supplied mapping.
 The CSV file can then be used by [ExifTool](https://www.sno.phy.queensu.ca/~phil/exiftool/) to update image EXIF/XMP/whatever metadata.

 From the Flickr **Settings** page click **Request my Flickr data**.
 In a day or two you will receive an email with two links, one for the metadata archive and another for